-For more information on pricing and developing a craft based business check out my book Crafting A Successful Small Business.
+Do you have your own craft business?
+Tell us about it in the comments below!
+For more information about developing a craft based business check out my book Crafting A Successful Small Business.